Ostia Antica

 Ostia Antica (lit.
-'Ancient Ostia') is an ancient Roman city and the port of Rome located at the mouth of the Tiber.
-It is near modern Ostia, 25 km southwest of Rome.
-Due to silting and the invasion of sand, the site now lies 3 km from the sea.
+'Ancient Ostia') is the modern name given to the ancient Roman city of Ostia.
+It became the port city of Rome located at the mouth of the Tiber and is near modern Ostia, 25 km southwest of Rome.
+Due to silting of the coastline from the river, the site now lies 3 km from the sea.
 The name Ostia (the plural of ostium) derives from Latin os 'mouth'.

+The city continued to be prosperous into late antiquity despite harbour deterioration.
+After its abandonment, sand dunes covered the site and aided the city's preservation, which is surpassed only by Pompeii and Herculaneum.

-Ostia is now a large archaeological site noted for the excellent preservation of its ancient buildings, magnificent frescoes and impressive mosaics.
-The city's decline after antiquity led to harbor deterioration, marshy conditions, and reduced population.
-Sand dunes covering the site aided its preservation.
-Its remains provide insights into a city of commercial importance.
-As in Pompeii, Ostia's ruins provide details about Roman urbanism that are not accessible within the city of Rome itself.
+Ostia Antica is now a large archaeological site noted for the excellent preservation of its ancient buildings, magnificent frescoes and impressive mosaics.
+As in Pompeii, Ostia's remains provide details about Roman urbanism that are not accessible within the city of Rome itself.

 History

 Origins

-Ostia may have been Rome's first colonia.
+Ostia may have been Rome's first colony.
 According to legend, Ancus Marcius, the fourth king of Rome, was the first to destroy Ficana, an ancient town that was only 17 km from Rome and had a small harbour on the Tiber, and then proceeded with establishing the new colony 10 km further west and closer to the sea coast.
-An inscription seems to confirm the establishment of the old castrum of Ostia in the 7th century BC.
+An inscription seems to confirm the establishment of the old castrum (military camp) of Ostia in the 7th century BC.
 The oldest archaeological remains so far discovered date back to only the 4th century BC.
-The most ancient buildings currently visible are from the 3rd century BC, notably the Castrum (military camp); of a slightly later date is the Capitolium (temple of Jupiter, Juno and Minerva).
-The opus quadratum of the walls of the original castrum at Ostia provide important evidence for the building techniques that were employed in Roman urbanisation during the period of the Middle Republic.
+The most ancient buildings currently visible are from the 3rd century BC, notably the Castrum; of a slightly later date is the Capitolium (temple of Jupiter, Juno and Minerva).

+Republican Age

-Ostia probably developed originally as a naval base, and in 267 BC, during the First Punic War, it was the seat of the quaestor Ostiensis in charge of the fleet.
-During the 2nd century BC its role as a commercial port gradually became prevalent for the imports of grain for the city of Rome, and buildings began to spread outside the castrum.
+Ostia probably developed as a naval base and in 267 BC, during the First Punic War, it was the seat of the quaestor Ostiensis in charge of the fleet.
+It had an important commercial and military role during the Second Punic War, so that it obtained exemption from military service for its inhabitants.

+During the 2nd century BC its role as a commercial port for the import of grain to Rome gradually became prevalent and buildings began to spread outside the castrum.
+The ancient dock on the right bank of the river became insufficient for the growing needs of Rome, so that the praetor Gaius Caninius appropriated a large portion of land on the left bank for new docks.

+As the city of Rome grew, Ostia did not have the capacity to supply all its needs and Puteoli became the major port of Rome, despite being located 240km from the capital.